vanphuc1201/tp/docs/DeveloperGuide.md

     1. Other incorrect delete-contact commands to try: `delete-contact`, `delete-contact x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+### Edit a contact

+1. Edit a contact while all contacts are being shown

+    1. Prerequisites: must have at list one contact in the contact list

+    1. Test case: `edit-contact 1 n/mary`<br>
+       Expected: Fist contact name should change to mary

 ### Saving data